roy-reshef/rclone-unfold/README.md

 **"No source directories found"**
 - Check that the source directory exists and contains files
 - Verify the remote name and path are correct
+- For nested paths like `media/misc`, ensure the full path exists on the remote
+- Use `--list-remote-top-dirs` to browse available directories

+**"Files missing during validation"**
+- This was a known issue with nested source directories (now fixed)
+- Ensure you're using the latest version of the script
+- Validation now correctly handles nested paths like `media/misc/file.jpg`

 ## Performance Notes

 - The script uses rclone's `--progress` flag to show transfer progress
 - Large directories are processed efficiently by discovering structure first
 - Dry run mode allows you to verify operations before copying
+- **Smart Deletion**: When all files are downloaded successfully, uses bulk directory deletion (`rclone purge`) which is much faster than deleting hundreds of files individually
+- **Nested Path Handling**: Efficiently processes deeply nested source directories without scanning unnecessary parent directories

 ## License